nais/doc/contracts/redis.md

 }
 ```

-With the configuration above, the Spring @Cacheable annotation can be used to enable caching behaviour on methods.
-Spring will then use the configuration above to store the cache values to Redis. <br/>
+With the configuration above, the Spring `@Cacheable` annotation can be used to enable caching behaviour on methods.
+Spring will then use the configuration above to store the cache values to Redis.

+#### Spring annotation

 Example below shows how to use @Cacheable annotation on a method.
 ```java
 @Cacheable("FOO_CACHE_NAME")